NazgulM/devops/Ansible/intro.md

- Why ANSIBLE
+ # Why ANSIBLE

-Develop scripts and maintainence scripts ad have to use a lot iof time to put scripts together.
-For example you have a number of holes in your environment taht you would like to restart in a particular order.
+Develop scripts and maintenance scripts ad have to use a lot iof time to put scripts together.
+For example you have a number of holes in your environment that you would like to restart in a particular order.
 Some of them a re web servers and others a re databases,

 So you would like to power down the Web servers first followed by the database servers then power up